Choosing the right company secretary to work with is crucial in your business operation and compliance.

 1. What is a Singapore corporate secretary?

-In Singapore, a corporate secretary is a person who oversees administrative and regulatory compliance for the board of directors.
 Their duties include guiding corporate governance, ensuring legal and regulatory compliance, and handling various administrative tasks.

 Every Singapore business must appoint a qualified corporate secretary who meets the government requirements, as the role carries significant responsibilities.